bridgecrewio/checkov/docs/2.Basics/Suppressing and Skipping Policies.md

 ```

 ### Software Composition Analysis (SCA)
-Suppressing SCA findings can be done a veriety of ways to fit your needs.
+Suppressing SCA findings can be done in a variety of ways to fit your needs.
 CVEs can be suppressed using `--skip-check CKV_CVE_2022_1234` to suppress a specific CVE for that run or `--skip-cve-package package_name` to skip all CVEs for a specific package.

 For inline SCA suppressions, depending on the package manager, there are different ways to suppress CVEs and License violations.
 Adding a skip comment to any package manager file will suppress all findings for that CVE or package and License combination for that file.